Organic Chemistry I(2.0 credits)

 |Organic Chemistry (second edition), Jonathan Clayden, Nick Greeves, and Stuart Warren (Oxford University Press), 2012 ISBN-10:0199270295.|

 Students are recommended to prepare each lecture by reading the corresponding chapter in the textbook and to review it by solving the related homework questions.
-Each assignment is due by the start of the next class.
+Each assignment should be submitted at the beginning of the next class.
+Late or no assignment submission is the deduction point of the grade.